1988 National Camogie League: The Final

 Angela Downey contributed 2-5 of Kilkenny’s total of 3-10 in the final.
-Highlight of the match was one solo run by Angela Downey when she weaved her way around four Dublin defenders before scoring a goal.
-It enabled Kilkenny to lead 1-5 to 1-4 at half-time.
+A solo run by Angela Downey, where she weaved her way around four Dublin defenders before scoring a goal, enabled Kilkenny to lead 1-5 to 1-4 at half-time.
 The deciding factor in the first half was the midfield domination of Kilkenny’s Deirdre Malone, Anna Wheland and Marina Downey.
 Angela Downey scored three minutes after the restart, and it was the highlight of fifteen minutes of constant Kilkenny pressure.
-A goal from Louise Lynch after 42 minutes gave Dublin confidence but Kiklkenny regained their composure and Breda Holmes scored a match-clinching goal three minutes later.
+A goal from Louise Lynch after 42 minutes gave Dublin confidence but Kilkenny regained their composure and Breda Holmes scored a match-clinching goal three minutes later.

 Dublin’s League Record

-Remarkably it was Dublin’s fifth successive defeat in a National Camogie League final and their eighth final appearance in ten years.
+It was Dublin’s fifth successive defeat in a National Camogie League final and their eighth final appearance in ten years.
 At the time, Dublin’s scheduling of the county championship for earlier in the year than most of their competitors was assumed to give them an advantage in the National League.